getnamo/TensorFlow-Unreal/README.md

 ### Training

-By default the _train()_ function get's called on the component's begin play call.
+By default the _onBeginTraining()_ function will get called on the component's begin play call.
 You can optionally untick this option and call _Begin Training_ manually.

 ![manual train](http://i.imgur.com/YM3KZwy.png)